ben-page/node-test/README.md

 ###### Arguments
 - `fn`: function([done]) - code to assert throws
   - (optional) `done`: function - callback for asynchronous test
-- `errTestFn`: function() - code to test the error
+  - `validateError`: function - function to validate the error

-Except for the `errTestFn` argument, this functions as the opposite of `t.notThrow()`.
+Except for the `validateError` argument, this functions as the opposite of `t.notThrow()`.
 That is `throws` passes when there is an Error rather passing when there is no Error.
 For more usage details, look at the `notThrows` examples.

 Passing `errTestFn` allows testing that the Error received is the Error expected.
 ```javascript